-Where shouldn't I go?
+• Where shouldn't I go?

-Areas like the MPC, side of school, parking areas and the bicycle area are out-of-bounds to students.
+Areas like the MPC, side of school, parking areas, the bicycle area and primary school grounds are out-of-bounds to students.
 Balconies and stairwells are out-of-bounds to students.
 Students should only be in a classroom when they are with a teacher.
+Students should remain on school grounds at all times.

-20. PARENT SUPPORT FOR STUDENTS
+21. PARENT SUPPORT FOR STUDENTS